Dd1235/URL_Shortner/readme.md

 - Will implement more sophisticated shortening algorithm later
 - Deciding to make new short url even if key already exist.
 This is for better analytics.
+- will make mcp server for this later.

 # Some Go Syntax (mostly for myself!)